andre-sch/forum-server/server/README.md

 ### Migrations with Flyway

 - Replace `flyway.example.conf` in root using the same process listed in the previous section.
-- To get the current state of the database, run `mvn flyway:migrate` on terminal.
+- To get the current state of the database, run `mvn flyway:migrate` on terminal in `server` directory.